 However, PHARMAC has been very successful in reducing the cost of medicines.
 As a result, pharmaceutical expenditure in New Zealand is low and has not grown as fast as in many other OECD countries.
 In 2016/17 New Zealand spent $849.6 million, about $181 per person.
 New Zealand spends about 8.3% of its health budget on pharmaceuticals, compared to 12.1% in the UK and 17.5% in Canada.
 There is now widespread consensus that the PHARMAC model works well and all major political parties support it.

 The development of new, very expensive cancer treatments is challenging for governments and insurers who pay for medicines in many countries.
 In New Zealand there have recently been vigorous public debates about two medicines: Herceptin and Keytruda.

 Another public controversy surrounded Keytruda (pembrolizumab).
-In 2015 Pharmac refused to fund Keytruda to treat melanoma because of its very high cost and because strong evidence for its effectiveness was lacking.
+In 2015 PHARMAC refused to fund Keytruda to treat melanoma because of its very high cost and because strong evidence for its effectiveness was lacking.
 This led to media coverage and lobbying by patients and doctors.
-In 2016 Pharmac received an application for funding for a competitor drug, and after negotiations with both companies and further evidence from clinical trials, in mid-2016 both drugs became funded for melanoma.
-Controversy about funding for Keytruda to treat other types of cancer was ongoing in 2018.
+In 2016 PHARMAC received an application for funding for a competitor drug, and after negotiations with both companies and further evidence from clinical trials, in mid-2016 both drugs became funded for melanoma.
+Debate about funding for Keytruda to treat other types of cancer continued.

 Medsafe, a business unit of the Ministry of Health, is responsible for the regulation of therapeutic products (medicines and medical devices) in New Zealand.
 Its activities are governed by the Medicines Act 1981 and the Medicines Regulations 1984.
 Medsafe’s functions include:

-- approval of medicines before they are made available to the public
+- approving medicines before they are made available to the public

 - deciding whether medicines are made available on prescription, or are on general sale at a pharmacy